imothee/dotfiles/README.md

 These dotfiles use [Stow](https://www.gnu.org/software/stow/manual/stow.html) to manage the symlinks in your home directory.

-It is expected that you will be using zsh, tmux and zprezto to manage your zshell.
+These dotfiles assume you are using fish, starship and tmux

 ### Initial Setup